 Likewise, Flintstones, Dinosaurs (TV show), Godzilla and all the other

-"kaiju" pseudo-dinosaurs will not covered.
+"kaiju" pseudo-dinosaurs will not be covered.

+The formatting will differ than the disc/e version.
 Over three hundred manufacturers spanning a century are represented including the following information where possible:

 - Date of production/release (for each figure, in some cases)

 - Manufacturer background